-- 1. Select the appropriate pay item from the list of contract pay items. - 2.
-In the appropriate field, enter either a descriptive location or the station to station extents, preferably both. - 3.
-In the Placed Quantity field, enter an estimated percentage of the lump sum item completed, ensuring that the total quantities to date does not exceed 1.000 Lump Sum.
+- 1. Select the appropriate pay item from the list of Contract pay items. - 2.
+In the appropriate field, enter either a descriptive location or the station-to-station extents, preferably both. - 3.
+In the Placed Quantity field, enter an estimated percentage of the lump sum item completed, ensuring that the total quantity to date does not exceed 1.00 Lump Sum. - 4.
+In the Remarks bubble, document the method used for estimating the percentage of the lump sum item by providing sufficient information, calculations and/or references to specific sections of the standard specification.